Welcome to the Virtual-Lancaster listings for local groups engaged in activities related to environmental sustainability.

 This page includes organisations involved with environmental sustainability, eco-activism, sustainable transport, wildlife conservation, etc.

-our Animal Welfare / Interest / Protection groups section for all animal matters.
+our Animal Welfare / Interest / Protection groups section for all animal and wildlife welfare matters.

 BEACHCARE (MORECAMBE BAY PARTNERSHIP)

 BeachCare aims to improve the appearance, access and amenity of our coast and beaches.
 Much of our work involves encouraging people to take part in litter picks.
 We are also involved in raising awareness of marine litter issues, lobbying to improve the condition of the coast and campaigns to reduce the amount of litter at source

 Offers an excellent choice of guided walks throughout the summer months looking at the wide variety of butterflies and moths to be found in our area.
 In addition the Cumbria and Cheshire Branches of Butterfly Conservation welcome all Lancashire members and their families and friends to attend any of the field trips they are planning.

 see the Virtual-Lancaster Business Directory

 The independent national body concerned with sustainable transport.
 It looks for answers to transport problems and aims to reduce the environmental and social impact of transport by encouraging less use of cars and more use of public transport, walking and cycling.